The Coding Limits of Robust Watermarking for Generative Models: Preliminaries

 \fi \end{defn}

 In our results, we primarily consider small constants $\alpha > 0$.
-When we refer to $\hat\cF^{\mathrm{ind}}_\alpha$, the impossibility results become even stronger: if robustness fails against independent (random, uncoordinated) edits, it necessarily fails against arbitrary (coordinated) ones.
+When we refer to $\hat\cF^{\mathrm{ind}}_\alpha$, the impossibility results are strongest, in the sense that we show robustness is already impossible against this restricted class of independent, uncoordinated edits.
+This immediately implies impossibility against the larger class of arbitrary tampering functions.

 We always require $|f(y)| = |y|$, meaning all tampering functions are length-preserving.
 This restriction is standard in coding theory and only strengthens our impossibility results: if robust watermarking is impossible even when the adversary must preserve output length, it is certainly impossible when more general modifications, such as insertions or deletions, are permitted.